-Yes, it is possible to enter Canada with a DUI conviction — but not automatically.
-Since December 18, 2018, a DUI (driving under the influence / impaired driving) conviction from the United States or most other countries is treated as serious criminality under section 36(1) of the Immigration and Refugee Protection Act (IRPA), because the equivalent Canadian offence under Criminal Code section 320.14 now carries a maximum of 10 years imprisonment.
-This reclassification closed the deemed rehabilitation pathway for most DUI holders and made entry to Canada significantly more complex.
-Your options are a Temporary Resident Permit (TRP), Criminal Rehabilitation (5-year wait from sentence completion), or — for convictions before the 2018 change in limited circumstances — deemed rehabilitation.
-This guide covers everything you need to know before you approach the border.
+Short answer: yes, it is usually possible to enter Canada with a DUI conviction, but not automatically and not without planning.
+A single DUI does not permanently ban you, yet in most cases it does make you inadmissible until you obtain the right authorization first.
+Since December 18, 2018, a DUI (driving under the influence, impaired driving, DWI, OWI and similar offences) from the United States or most other countries is generally treated as serious criminality under section 36(1) of the Immigration and Refugee Protection Act (IRPA), because the equivalent Canadian offence under Criminal Code section 320.14 now carries a maximum of 10 years imprisonment on indictment.
+This reclassification closed the automatic deemed rehabilitation pathway for most DUI cases and made entry to Canada noticeably more complex.
+Your three main options are a Temporary Resident Permit (TRP) for travel you need to take now, Criminal Rehabilitation as a permanent fix once at least 5 years have passed since you finished your sentence, or, for older convictions in narrow circumstances, deemed rehabilitation.
+A border services officer always makes the final decision, so this guide explains what the law says and what it means for you before you approach the border.
+It is educational only and is not legal advice; for your own situation, consult a licensed Canadian immigration lawyer or a CICC-regulated consultant.

 Why DUI = Serious Criminality Post-2018

-Canadian admissibility for criminal inadmissibility is determined by the Canadian equivalentof your foreign offence — not the name of the offence in your home country.
-CBSA officers map your conviction to the closest matching Canadian Criminal Code offence and assess whether that equivalent makes you inadmissible.
+Canadian admissibility for criminal inadmissibility is determined by the Canadian equivalent of your foreign offence, not the name of the offence in your home country.
+CBSA officers map your conviction to the closest matching Canadian Criminal Code offence and assess whether that equivalent may result in inadmissibility.

 Prior to December 18, 2018, a US DUI conviction mapped to the old Canadian impaired driving offence under the former Criminal Code s.253, which carried a maximum of 5 years imprisonment.
 A 5-year maximum placed DUI in the "criminality" tier (IRPA s.36(2)), not "serious criminality" (IRPA s.36(1)).
 This distinction was critical because: